 John and Lucy are both awarded AA and they claim Carer's Allowance for caring for each other.
-Both have a State Pension worth more than Carer's Allowance, so they have an underlying entitlement only.
+Both have a State Pension worth more than Carer's Allowance, so they have an underlying entitlement to CA only.

-Their Pension Credit increases by £91.20 a week (two carer's additions of £45.60 a week are payable).
-As Carer's Allowance is not paid to either of them, they qualify for the severe disability amount of £163 a week.
-In total, their PC increases by £254.20 a week (2 carer additions and 2 severe disability additions).
+They qualify for two carer additions of £46.40 (£92.80 a week).
+As Carer's Allowance is not paid to either of them, they also qualify for the couple rate of severe disability addition, £165.80 a week.
+Their PC increases by a total of £258.60 a week.

-4.4 Children
+4.3 Children

-An additional amount for children can be included in your appropriate minimum guarantee if you are responsible for a child or qualifying young person, they normally live with you, and you do not have an existing Tax Credits award.
-A qualifying young person is a person aged 16 to 19 and in full-time education or approved training.
-The weekly amount included in your appropriate minimum guarantee for each applicable child is:
+An additional amount can be included in your appropriate minimum guarantee if you are responsible for a child or qualifying young person, and they normally live with you.
+A qualifying young person is aged 16 to 19 and in full-time education or approved training.
+The weekly amount included in your appropriate minimum guarantee for each child is:

-First child (if born before 6 April 2017) £76.79 First child (if born on or after 6 April 2017) and subsequent children £66.29 A ' disabled child ' additional amount can also be included f applicable child entitled to either: or each CDP, DLA, PIP or ADP (at any rate) £35.93 CDP, DLA (high rate care component) or PIP, ADP (enhanced rate daily living component), severely sight impaired or blind £112.21
+First child (if born before 6 April 2017) £76.79 First child (if born on or after 6 April 2017) and subsequent children £66.29 A 'disabled child' additional amount can also be included for each applicable child entitled to either: CDP, DLA, PIP or ADP (at any rate) £35.93 CDP/DLA (high rate care component), PIP/ADP (enhanced rate daily living component), severely sight impaired or blind £112.21

-If you receive Child Tax Credit, you will be invited to claim a different benefit as it is being abolished.
-If you receive a 'migration notice' or invitation to claim the child addition in PC because you (and your partner) are State Pension age, your rate of benefit should be protected providing you claim within the deadline in the invitation.
+If you were receiving Child Tax Credit, the DWP should have sent you a migration notice/invitation to claim the child addition in PC because Tax Credits ended on 5 April 2025.
+Your rate of benefit should be protected, providing you claim within the deadline in the migration notice.

-4.5 Housing costs
+4.4 Housing costs